paulJRCurtis/risk-lab-site/content/Patching Controls with SSM/1-current-os/_index.md

 ![ssm-inventory2](ssm-inventory2.png)

+#### 2. Ensure Inventory is enabled
 You may see that not all of the instances in the environment have inventory enabled.

 ![ssm-inventory1](ssm-inventory1.png)

 If this is the case enable the inventory and wait for this process to complete.
-You may need to refresh the screen a few times.
+You may need to wait for a few minutes while the inventory is completed.
+Reload the page after a few minutes to check progress.

 If you scroll down the inventory page you will see summaries of the operating system versions and other software running on the instances.